LivingWithHippos/unchained-bot-kotlin/README.md

 -jar unchained-bot-kotlin.jar
 ```

+To use the `/download` command you need wget installed.

 If you don't use docker or already have java installed, this file is just ~ 9 MB.
+The docker image is around 230 MB.

 ### Parameters